GACJ/complib-help/docs/compositions/adding_compositions_tabs_methods.md

 Once a recognised method title has been entered, the rest of the cells in the row will auto-populate with default values appropriate to that method.

 ### Deleting methods
 Deleting a method's name in the table will delete all its associated information as well.

+!!! warning "Warning: Replacing methods"
+    It is best practice to delete a method from the table before replacing it with another, instead of simply changing the method name. **Changing the name will not automatically update the rest of the table to match the default entries for the new method.** This can result in peculiar behaviour, e.g. a treble-dodging method with the Length of a plain method, or vice versa.

 ### Adding methods from a collection
 You can add methods directly from an existing method collection.
 This can be useful if you need to add a large number of methods to the tab.